Schnucks

-Schnucks is a supermarket chain.
-Based in the St. Louis area, the company was founded in 1939 with the opening of a 1000 sqft store in north St. Louis and currently operates over 100 stores in four states throughout the Midwest (Missouri, Illinois, Indiana, and Wisconsin).
+Schnuck Markets, Inc., doing business as Schnucks (Shnuuks), is a supermarket chain.
+Based in the St. Louis area, the company was founded in 1939 with the opening of a 1000 sqft store in north St. Louis and currently operates over 100 stores in three states in the midwestern United States (Missouri, Illinois, and Indiana).
 Schnucks also ran stores under the Logli Supermarkets and Hilander Foods banners.
-Schnucks is one of the largest privately-held supermarket chains in the United States and dominates the St. Louis metro grocery market.
+Schnucks is one of the largest privately held supermarket chains in the United States and dominates the St. Louis metro grocery market.

 History

 Schnuck Markets, Inc. was founded in St. Louis in 1939.
 In 1943, its first large-scale retail store was opened, measuring 2700 sqft.
 By 1952, its first major store was opened in Brentwood, a St. Louis suburb.
-The Schnucks symbol, a soldier, was introduced in 1968 (during the Vietnam War).
+The Schnucks symbol, a soldier, was introduced in 1968.
 Schnucks continued to grow, adopting the motto "Friendliest Stores In Town" and acquiring stores in Illinois, Indiana, Tennessee, Mississippi, Missouri, Iowa, and Wisconsin.
 By the late 1960s, Schnucks had 10 stores in the St. Louis area.

 In a merger in 1970, Schnucks acquired the Bettendorf-Rapp chain of grocery stores—temporarily forming the Schnucks-Bettendorf's chain until the latter half of the combined name was dropped a couple of years later—just as Bettendorf's had swallowed up the Rapp chain of stores to form Bettendorf-Rapp's in the 1960s.
 Schnucks underwent a major expansion in 1995 when it purchased from Loblaws the National Supermarkets chain (a total of 57 stores), also based in St. Louis.

 The company's growth in the St. Louis area was bolstered by the local abandonment of two major supermarket chains: A&P in the 1970s, and Kroger in 1986.